Pohjola's Daughter Rhododendron

 Group/Class: Marjatta Hybrids

-A relatively new broadleaf evergreen shrub with fuschia buds that open to shell-pink flowers that age to white; coarse dark foliage; absolutely must have well-drained, highly acidic and organic soil; Finnish introduction; snow cover.
+A relatively new broadleaf evergreen shrub with fuchsia buds that open to shell-pink flowers that age to white; coarse dark foliage; absolutely must have well-drained, highly acidic and organic soil; needs a sheltered spot; snow cover.

 Pohjola's Daughter Rhododendron is clothed in stunning clusters of lightly-scented shell pink trumpet-shaped flowers with a chartreuse flare at the ends of the branches in mid spring.
-It has green foliage.
-The narrow leaves remain green throughout the winter.
+It has green foliage throughout the season.
+The narrow leaves do not develop any appreciable fall colour.
 The fruit is not ornamentally significant.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.